-As an example, Brazil received a trade freedom score of 69.6.
-By itself, Brazil's weighted average tariff of 7.7 percent would have yielded a score of 84.6, but the existence of NTBs in Brazil reduced its score by 15 points.
+As an example, Bahrain received a trade freedom score of 82.6.
+By itself, Bahrain's trade weighted average tariff of 3.7 percent would have yielded a score of 92.6, but the existence of NTBs in Bahrain reduced its score by 10 points.